By Rick Tjia

 And we can imagine how much it costs them to travel to even one live audition to get into those companies, let alone several.

-So Rebecca noticed a real industry need, acted upon it, and as a result of her research and effort has already had an impact.
+So Rebecca noticed a real industry need, acted upon it, and as a result of her research and effort, it has already had an impact.
 The CODA agency has moved forward quickly.
-So quickly in fact, that the goals she had set for the agency for the next few years were already reached before the end of year one.
+So quickly, in fact, that the goals she had set for the agency for the next few years were already reached before the end of year one.

 From Here to Alternity